Introduction/Overview

 • A DataSet method has the following advantages over DataReader: –

-• It caches data locally to our application, so we can manipulate it locally.
+• It caches data locally to our application, so we can manipulate it locally before updating the database.

 • It interacts with data dynamically such as binding to windows forms control.